Bira/octopus-carnival/_drafts/dfrpg-adventurers-bard.md

 Your standard non-combat skill package includes a _lot_ of social skills, plus singing, one musical instrument skill of your choice, and musical composition.
-Then you pick six skills from a table that includes some rogue stuff and more situational social and adventuring skills.
+Your optional background skills include some rogue stuff and more situational social and adventuring skills.

 ## Spells

 You get to pick 15 wizardly spells from the Communication and Empathy, Mind Control, or Sound colleges.
-Your "power talent" is Bardic Talent, and its default level means your spells will start out at level 14 or 13 depending on their difficulty.
+Your Power Talent is Bardic Talent, and its default level means your spells will start out at level 14 or 13 depending on their difficulty.

-Your level of Bardic Talent acts as the Power Talent these spells, and you learn them as if you were a wizard.
+Your bard spells are considered wizardly, and you learn them as if you were a wizard.
 This means you must respect prerequisite chains, and your spellcasting is sensitive to local mana levels.
 If one of the prereq spells is outside of these colleges, you must learn it but can't cast it.
 As an additional requirement, you must be able to _sing_ to cast spells with Bardic Talent.
 Don't let then silence you!

 ## Special Bard Traits